Negative Brand Sentiment in AI Search: Why It Happens and How to Fix It

 A lot of teams assume this is a prompt problem.
 They try to phrase the question differently and hope the answer gets better.

 That may expose the issue more clearly, but it does not rebuild trust.
-If the evidence environment stays weak, the system will keep drifting back toward weak framing.
+If the evidence environment stays weak, ChatGPT, Perplexity, Gemini, and Claude will keep drifting back toward weak framing.

-The durable move is to improve what machines can find and trust: stronger mentions, clearer entities, stronger proof, and better category ownership.
+The durable move is to improve what machines can find and trust: stronger mentions, clearer entities, stronger proof, and better category ownership through a systematic Machine Relations approach.

 Where Machine Relations fits